Our guide to buy a house in Koh Lanta

 Step 6: Proceed with the transfer of ownership to buy a house in Koh Lanta

-The final step of the transaction is the transfer of ownership or lease registration at the Land Department.
-Both parties, or their authorised representatives, must be physically present.
-All supporting documents must be submitted, including identification, the SPA or lease, proof of fund transfer, and construction permits if applicable.
+The final step in the transaction is the transfer of ownership or lease registration at the Land Department.
+Both parties, or their authorized representatives, must be physically present.
+All necessary documents must be submitted, including identification, the SPA or lease, proof of fund transfer, and construction permits if applicable.

 Obtaining the Yellow Book and Pink Card : additional steps

-After the property is registered, foreign owners may request a Yellow House Book, known as the Tabien Baan.
-This is a residential registration document specifically issued to foreigners.
-It is useful for interacting with Thai administrative services and may be required for utilities, vehicle registration, or immigration procedures.
+After the property is registered, foreign owners may request a Yellow House Book, also known as the Tabien Baan.
+This residential registration document is specifically issued to foreigners.
+It is essential for interacting with Thai administrative services and may be required for utilities, vehicle registration, or immigration procedures.

-In conjunction with the Yellow Book, a foreigner residing in Thailand may also apply for the Pink Thai ID card.
-This document serves as an official identification card for non-citizens, facilitating access to public services and enhancing the legal visibility of the foreign resident within Thailand.
+Along with the Yellow Book, foreigners residing in Thailand may apply for the Pink Thai ID card.
+This official identification card facilitates access to public services and enhances the legal visibility of foreign residents in Thailand.

-These steps are not mandatory for property ownership, but they simplify various administrative procedures and are strongly recommended for long-term residents.
+While these steps are not mandatory for property ownership, they simplify various administrative procedures and are strongly recommended for long-term residents.

 Conclusion

-To buy a house in Koh Lanta legally and safely, foreign buyers must navigate a well-defined legal framework, starting with the prohibition on land ownership and moving towards alternatives that comply with Thai law.
-Leasehold structures, condominium acquisitions, and building a house on leased land are the principal routes available, each requiring careful planning and execution.
+To buy a house in Koh Lanta legally and safely, foreign buyers must navigate a well-defined legal framework.
+This starts with the prohibition on land ownership and moves towards alternatives that comply with Thai law.
+The main options available are leasehold structures, condominium acquisitions, and building a house on leased land.
+Each of these options requires careful planning and execution.

-The entire process, from selecting the property, conducting legal due diligence, securing a reservation agreement, formalising the SPA, managing foreign fund transfers, and registering the transaction, demands strict compliance with Thai laws and regulations.
-Proper legal guidance at every step is essential.
+The entire process, from selecting the property, conducting legal due diligence, securing a reservation agreement, formalizing the SPA, managing foreign fund transfers, and registering the transaction, requires strict compliance with Thai laws and regulations.
+Proper legal guidance at each step is essential.

-The registration of residence documents such as the Yellow Book and Pink ID card helps reinforce the buyer’s legal position and administrative integration in Thailand.
+Registering residence documents, such as the Yellow Book and Pink ID card, strengthens the buyer’s legal position and ensures administrative integration in Thailand.

-Furthermore, in 2022, a reform bill aimed to relax foreign ownership restrictions on condominiums, raising the quota from 49% to 75%.
-Although this measure was widely debated, it was not adopted.
-This rejection reflects a certain reluctance on the part of the Thai authorities to open up the real estate market further to foreign investors.
-It is thus important to monitor these developments, and benefit from the guidance of a property lawyer.
+In addition, in 2022, a reform bill aimed to relax foreign ownership restrictions on condominiums by raising the quota from 49% to 75%.
+However, this measure was not adopted.
+The rejection reflects the Thai authorities’ reluctance to further open the real estate market to foreign investors.
+It is important to monitor these developments and seek advice from a property lawyer.

 FAQ